Are Honors classes better than “regular classes?”

 Is there an Honors residence hall?

 Yes!
 In fact, there are three residence halls dedicated to Honors students.
 Incoming first-year students are encouraged to live in North or South Spencer Hall.
-North Spencer Hall provides space for nearly 200 International Honors College students, from freshmen to seniors, combining modern convenience with distinctive historic design.
+North Spencer Hall provides space for nearly 200 Global Honors College students, from freshmen to seniors, combining modern convenience with distinctive historic design.
 Amenities include renovated bathrooms and laundry rooms, a classroom, office space for residence hall and Honors advising staff, and a spacious parlor that serves as a hub for Honors student activities.
 South Spencer Hall joined North Spencer and Gray Hall in Fall 2015 as a living space for Honors College students and is home to approximately 100 students.
 The Hall is attached to North Spencer and both offer similar room amenities.
 It has a parlor on the first floor, a large game room with television on the lower level, and offices for Honors College staff.
 If you’d like to live in North or South Spencer with a non-Honors roommate, you both must select North or South Spencer as your first Special Interest Housing residence choice, you both should select each other as roommates in your UNCG Housing application, and both must have submitted your $200 prepayment before you are placed.

 For sophomore, junior, and senior Honors students, Gray Hall, on the newly renovated Quad, provides a rich environment, including specialized advising, for Honors students who are doing research in their majors, involved in the local community, and connecting Greensboro to the world.